Observation of electromagnons in a monolayer multiferroic: Results and Discussion

 Finally, beyond identifying the spectral fingerprints of electromagnons, we exploit the spatial resolution of IETS to directly visualize the internal structure of these modes by recording \dIdV spectra over a spatial grid ($100\times97$ spectra).
-Fig.~\ref{Figure3}e shows constant energy \dIdV maps extracted from the spectroscopic data cube.
-At low bias voltages (around -4 mV), a pronounced stripe-like modulation emerges and fades at higher biases.
+Fig.~\ref{Figure4} shows constant-energy \dIdV maps extracted from the spectroscopic data cube.
+At low bias voltages (Fig.~\ref{Figure4}a, up to $\sim\pm4$ mV), a stripe-like modulation is visible at both negative and positive bias.
+The signal is stronger at negative bias, but FFTs of the \dIdV maps (insets) show the same periodicity of ca.~3.6 nm for both polarities.
+This period corresponds to twice that of the ferroelectric polarization modulation (Fig.~\ref{Figure2}b).
+In addition, there could be fine structure in the FFT, but we do not have sufficient $k$-space resolution to resolve this in detail. \dIdV maps at higher energies (Fig.~\ref{Figure4}b) do not show this stripe modulation (\dIdV maps across all the energies and their corresponding FFTs are shown in the SI Figs.~5 and 6).
 The emergence of the stripe pattern occurs at the electromagnon energies.
 This modulation is consistent with the predicted spin-spiral periodicity and washes out in the energy range dominated by phonons.
-Theoretical maps of the integrated total local spectral function of electromagnon and phonons (Fig.~\ref{Figure3}f) reproduce this spatial structure of electromagnons, confirming the underlying mechanism and establishing a methodology to probe and characterize electromagnons at the atomic scale.
+Theoretical maps of the integrated total local spectral function of electromagnons and phonons (Fig.~\ref{Figure4}, rightmost panels) reproduce this spatial structure of electromagnons, confirming the underlying mechanism and establishing a methodology to probe and characterize electromagnons at the atomic scale.

-Our theoretical calculation predicts a spatial modulation half of the spin-spiral periodicity at higher biases (12 mV) corresponding to the phonon local spectral function.
-However, in the experiment, the modulation of the phonon modes is not visible, and the modulation of the electromagnon modes can even be identified at higher bias (-5 and -8 mV) though with weaker intensity.
+Our theoretical calculation predicts that the spatial modulation contains contributions corresponding to both the spin-spiral periodicity (electromagnons) and half of that (phonons).
+The latter dominates at higher energies.
+However, in the experiment, the modulation of the phonon modes is not visible, and the modulation of the electromagnon modes can even be identified at higher bias.
 The reason for this disagreement can be attributed to a stronger electron-electromagnon coupling as compared to the electron-phonon coupling, leading to a higher visibility of the electromagnon modulation at higher biases in the spatially-resolved IETS.
 In addition, the measured \dIdV signal corresponds to the integrated density of states of the inelastic excitations, which also promotes seeing the modulation due to the electromagnon modes beyond their strict energy range.